pmd/pmd/docs/pages/pmd/devdocs/info_for_developers.md

 *   If the property supports more than one value then you may opt to use a single text field and parse the entries after the user leaves or hits the return key or you can create a read-only widget and add/remove values via a popup dialog.

-*   All multi-value properties make use of a character to delimit the values in their serialized form so you will need to ensure that you prevent the user from entering values containing it.
-Retrieve the delimiter via the multivaluedelimiter() method.
+*   All multivalued properties make use of a character to delimit the values in their serialized form so you will need to ensure that you prevent the user from entering values containing it.
+Retrieve the delimiter via the multiValueDelimiter() method.

 You can use the errorFor(value) method to validate the values entered by the user or check the values held by the rule configuration file.
 It returns null or an error message as appropriate.
 It would be best to flag and disable rules that have invalid property values.